When you work in sales, it can sometimes feel like you’ve learned a secret language.

 Gatekeeper, churn, MQL, AE, customer acquisition cost, B2B, unique selling proposition, net promoter score…

 This is just some of the sales jargon thrown around the office on a daily basis, and while any outsider wouldn’t know an SME from an SMB, we’ve all learned the code and use these terms as if we learned them as infants.

 Among this secret sales language are the terms sales pipeline and sales funnel.
 And while these terms may be used interchangeably at times, they refer to different things (looks like some of us need to brush up on our sales terms).

 While both are closely related to your sales process, they each have a unique (and important) perspective and role.

-That’s why in this chapter, we’re going to discuss these topics:
+That’s why in this chapter, we’re going to discuss:

 - Do I need a sales pipeline or a sales funnel report?

 - Sales funnel & pipeline management: making them work together

 Let’s define both sales pipelines and sales funnels, and find out which one your business needs.

 The Difference Between a Sales Funnel and a Pipeline